WWE Evolution (2018): Storylines

-The card consisted of seven matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers on the Raw, SmackDown, NXT, and NXT UK brands.
-Storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and NXT.
+The event comprised seven matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw, SmackDown, NXT, and NXT UK brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and NXT.

 On August 18, a match between Alexa Bliss and Trish Stratus was scheduled for Evolution.
 Then, on September 3, a match between Lita and Mickie James was scheduled for the event; the two last faced each other back in 2006 at Survivor Series where James won the original WWE Women's Championship from Lita in the latter's retirement match.
 On the October 8 episode of Raw, a confrontation between the four women occurred.
 It was then revealed that instead of the two singles matches, Bliss and James would face Stratus and Lita in a tag team match at Evolution.
 On October 26, however, Alicia Fox replaced Bliss due to injury, but it was revealed that she would be in James and Fox's corner for the match.

 At NXT TakeOver: Brooklyn 4, Kairi Sane defeated Shayna Baszler to win the NXT Women's Championship.
 On the September 26 episode of NXT, a rematch between the two for the title was scheduled for Evolution.